Showing posts with label Predictions. Show all posts

 Chelsea have been woefully inconsistent.
 They do lack incisiveness without Palmer pulling the strings for them, and Joao Pedro has rarely had the impact people were hoping for so far.
 But they are looking one of the best defensive sides, after Arsenal.
 And they finally seem to be on an upward trend again, after a very shakey spell over the past month or two, with Neto, Garnacho, and Estevao all looking very dangerous on occasions.
 With Palmer ready to play again, they might yet make a charge for the top.
 Although I think they probably don't quite have the experience and the strength-in-depth that they'd need to get ahead of City and Arsenal, they should be able to just about keep themselves in the conversation.
 However, the suspension of Caicedo for Gameweeks 14-16 could be a heavy blow for them in the run-up to Christmas.

 The recent under-performance of Liverpool, Spurs, and Newcastle has enabled Bournemouth to become my highest-risers at the top of the table.
 I always thought they'd be able to do well this year; but at the moment, they're doing very, very well.
 Unfortunately, their final position probably depends more on whether those bigger clubs get their acts together than on anything they can do for themselves.
 But at the moment, I'm thinking that 'big club' revival might not happen, and Bournemouth might perhaps be able to cling on to a top four finish.
 They would be well worthy of it.
-I still give them a slight edge over Palace (although that's not how the table looks at the moment, after a string of disappointing/unlucky resutls) because I think their attacking threat is more diverse and consistent.
+I still give them a slight edge over Palace (although that's not how the table looks at the moment, after a string of disappointing/unlucky results) because I think their attacking threat is more diverse and consistent.
 Palace, though, may have the advantage in defence, and particularly with Henderson in goal, who's having an outstanding season.
 Adam Wharton is also starting to look very, very good as their central playmaker, and Yeremy Pino is proving a surprisingly capable replacement for Eze; it's only the patchy finishing of Mateta and Nketiah that's holding them back a little.
 Well, that and the burden of European football, which is leaving them visibly tired after each of their Conference League fixtures.
 (And you worry if Glasner's now coming out with open criticism of the ownership for a lack of investment in the squad last summer is an indication that he might soon be moving on....
 If he departs the club mid-season, their prospects would suddenly be very much in doubt, I fear.)

 Newcastle's poor start is threatening to stretch into a poor first half of the season.
 But I fancy that the return of Livramento and Hall from injury could be the catalyst for recovery.
 At least Woltemade has made an immediate impact for them.
 And they now finally have Wissa available to offer them some additional attacking options.
 If only Anthony Gordon could rediscover his best form, I think they could soon be challenging for the top six again.
 It would probably be a help if they could be eliminated from the Champions League as soon as possible next year.